Cattle slaughter in India

 The laws governing cattle slaughter in India vary greatly from state to state.
-The "Preservation, protection and improvement of stock and prevention of animal diseases, veterinary training and practice" is Entry 15 of the State List of the Seventh Schedule of the Constitution, meaning that State legislatures have exclusive powers to legislate the prevention of slaughter and preservation of cattle.
-Some states permit the slaughter of cattle with restrictions like a "fit-for-slaughter" certificate which may be issued depending on factors like age and sex of cattle, continued economic viability etc. Others completely ban cattle slaughter, while there is no restriction in a few states.
-On 26 May 2017, the Ministry of Environment of the Government of India led by Bharatiya Janata Party imposed a ban on the sale and purchase of cattle for slaughter at animal markets across India, under Prevention of Cruelty to Animals statutes, although Supreme Court of India suspended the ban on sale of cattle in its judgement in July 2017, giving relief to beef and leather industries.
+The "Preservation, protection and improvement of stock and prevention of animal diseases, veterinary training and practice" is Entry 15 of the State List of the Seventh Schedule of the Constitution of India, meaning that state legislatures have exclusive powers to legislate the prevention of slaughter and preservation of cattle.
+Some states permit the slaughter of cattle with restrictions like a "fit-for-slaughter" certificate which may be issued depending on factors like age and sex of cattle, continued economic viability etc. Other states ban cattle slaughter outright, while the remainder have no restrictions.
+On 26 May 2017, the federal Ministry of Environment imposed a ban on the sale and purchase of cattle for slaughter at animal markets across India, under Prevention of Cruelty to Animals statutes, although the Supreme Court of India suspended the ban on the sale of cattle in July 2017, giving relief to beef and leather industries.

-According to a 2016 United States Department of Agriculture review, India has rapidly grown to become the world's largest beef exporter, accounting for 20% of world's beef trade based on its large water buffalo meat processing industry.
+According to a 2016 United States Department of Agriculture review, India has rapidly grown to become the world's largest beef exporter, accounting for 20% of the world's beef trade based on its large water buffalo meat processing industry.
 Surveys of cattle slaughter operations in India have reported hygiene and ethics concerns.
-According to United Nations' Food and Agriculture Organization and European Union, India beef consumption per capita per year is the world's lowest amongst the countries it surveyed.
-Under the current trade laws of India, the export and import of beef (meat of cow, oxen and calf) is prohibited.
-Bone in meat, carcass, half carcass of buffalo is also prohibited and is not permitted to be exported.
-Only the boneless meat of buffalo (carabeef) is permitted for export.
-The buffalo-meat exports constitute the predominant portion of the beef trade in India.
+According to the United Nations's Food and Agriculture Organization and the European Union, beef consumption per capita per year in India is the world's lowest amongst the countries it surveyed.
 India produced 3.643 million metric tons of beef in 2012, of which 1.963 million metric tons was consumed domestically and 1.680 million metric tons was exported.
-According to a 2012 report, India ranks fifth in the world in beef production and seventh in domestic consumption.
-The Indian government requires mandatory microbiological and other testing of exported beef.
+In 2012, India ranked fifth in the world in beef production and seventh in domestic consumption.